 Oregon is full of incredible places to discover and adventures to be had.
 Explore the mountains, hike to waterfalls, relax in hot springs, visit the wineries, enjoy the quirky city of Portland, drive through the deserts, and so much more!
 There are endless ways to experience the beauty of the Beaver State.

 When we plan a vacation to a new destination, part of our process is to find out what other people recommend.
-This bucket list of things to do in Oregon is a compilation of recommended activities from others who live in or have visited the state.
+This Oregon bucket list of places to visit and things to do is a compilation of recommended activities from others who live in or have visited the state.
 Thank you to everyone who shared a favorite place to see or thing to do in Oregon.

 PORTLAND AND SURROUNDING AREAS

 - OMSI: Oregon Museum of Science and Industry

 - Food Trucks and Donuts

 - Multnomah Falls

 - Columbia River Gorge Area